Shockedshodan/notion-poster/Readme.md

 posting their daily journal entries without having to switch to Notion Web.
 See 'Readme.md' in the dir for more information.

+`notionposter-windows` dir contains a plugin for a Flow Launcher that allows us to quick post entries into db.